-Loan commitment fees and letters of guarantee issued:
+- Loan commitment fees and letters of guarantee issued; - Agent fees from the granting of syndicated loans

 This category includes fees related to loans that are not included in the calculation of the effective interest rate due to their nature.
 Also, in this category, the Bank includes the following fees: credit analysis fee (for analyses for which no loans are granted), early repayment fee, non-withdrawal fee (for off-balance sheet exposures), agent's fee, etc.